 Responsibilities and Duties

-- Director Resignation: The Committee shall consider, in accordance with the Company’s corporate governance guidelines, any resignation tendered to the Board by a director and recommend to the Board the acceptance of such resignation if appropriate.
+- Director Resignation: The Committee shall consider, in accordance with the Company’s corporate governance guidelines, any resignation tendered to the Board by a director and recommend to the Board whether to accept such resignation.

-- Shareholder Recommendations: The Committee shall have the authority to establish policies and procedures for the evaluation of candidates put forth by the Company’s shareholders.
+- Shareholder Recommendations: The Committee shall have the authority to establish policies and procedures for the evaluation of candidates for election to the Board put forth by the Company’s shareholders.
 The Committee shall review and evaluate all candidates submitted by the Company’s shareholders.

 - Committees of the Board: The Committee shall review annually the purpose of the committees of the Board, recommend to the Board any changes deemed necessary or desirable to the purpose of the committees and whether any committees should be created or discontinued, and recommend to the Board the directors and chairperson to be appointed to each committee.
 Committee chairpersons should be rotated every four (4) years, unless the Board determines that it is in the best interest of the Company to maintain an individual director’s status as chairperson of a particular committee beyond such four (4) year period.

 - Corporate Governance Guidelines: The Committee shall develop and recommend to the Board for approval a set of corporate governance guidelines for the Company.
 The Committee shall review these guidelines on an annual basis and recommend to the Board any changes deemed necessary or desirable.
 The Committee shall also have oversight of the corporate governance affairs of the Company and shall review annually the corporate governance practices and policies of the Company.